toshi-kishikawa/OMARU/README.md

 ## Download of reference databases

  Users can flexibly customize the reference data.
-Default reference databases can be downloaded and prepared for OMARU using scripts in `OMARU_dir/OMARU_databases` as follows.
-These databases will be installed in `OMARU_dir/OMARU_databases`.
+ Default reference databases can be downloaded and prepared for OMARU in `OMARU_dir/OMARU_databases`.
  Activate the `OMARU` environment and then run:
 ```bash
     # Download and prepare reference databases for read QC such as phix, adapters (in Trimmomatic), and human genome (hg38)
     Prepare_reference_read_QC.sh OMARU_dir/OMARU_databases